27. August 2019

 Independent brands, regional products: Farmers need a PR strategy

 Farmer Georg Mayerhofer in the interview

 By Sarah Liebigt

-Farmers can benefit from cooperative approaches and independent brands, says Georg Mayerhofer, an innovative farmer from the Passau region.
+Farmers can benefit from cooperative approaches and independent brands with the sales argument “regional products”, says Georg Mayerhofer, an innovative farmer from the Passau region.

 Farm & Food: Agriculture is often criticised when it comes to environmental protection, biodiversity and climate protection.
 How can the cause of the problem become the problem solver?